tinythings/sysinspect/docs/genusage/virtual_minions.rst

 --------------------------

 - A virtual minion is only as reliable as the real machines behind it.
-If some of them are offline or misbehaving, the virtual minion will also act flaky, fail calls, or give you incomplete results.
+If some of them are offline or misbehaving, the virtual minion will also work at reduced capacity or fail altogether.
+Make sure to monitor the health of the physical minions.

-- There is some performance overhead.
-A virtual minion adds another layer that has to fan out to all physical minions and possibly aggregate their responses.
-Before running anything, the master first checks every configured physical minion.
-While it does that, nothing gets scheduled, and if several minions are down, the virtual minion will feel slow or half-broken.

 - All physical minions in one virtual minion must have the same modules installed and configured.
 Think of it like a shared Python virtualenv: if one minion is missing a module or has it misconfigured, you will get weird failures or